brandon942/js-shrink/README.md

 	undeclared: true, // shrink all undeclared globals
 	values: true, // shrink null, undefined, Infinity
 	this: true, // shrink all "this."
-	classObject: false, // to inline class-object properties and to remove unused properties (see below)
+	classObjects: false, // to inline class-object properties and to remove unused properties (see below)
 	allow0Gain: false, // to replace even if the character difference is 0
 	quote: "`", // the quote character to use.
 Default ` because it is least likely to require escapes
 	debug: false, // prints some debug info